Your treatment for an ulcerating tumour depends on your type of cancer and any treatments you have had.

-It's important to know that when you first begin radiotherapy, the ulceration could seem worse at first as the cancer cells die off.
-You might have a mild skin reaction to the radiotherapy, which causes redness and dry flaky skin.
+Ulceration could seem worse in the beginning when you have radiotherapy.
+This is because the cancer cells die off.
+You might have a mild skin reaction to the radiotherapy, which causes redness and dry, flaky skin.

 Your doctor might recommend hormone treatment if your primary cancer responds to hormones.
 For example, if you have oestrogen receptor positive breast cancer.
 Hormone therapy can help to shrink the ulcerating tumour and slow down its growth.

 With this type of treatment, signs of improvement could take 4 to 6 weeks to appear.

 - chemotherapy injected into the tumour or bloodstream